LibraryMasters/sht4x/README.md

 ## Library Maters SHT4x

-SHT4x is a digital sensor platform for measuring relative humidity and temperature at different accuracy classes.
+SHT4x is a digital sensor for measuring relative humidity and temperature at different accuracy classes.
 Its I2C interface provides several preconfigured I2C addresses while maintaining an ultra-low power budget.
 The power-trimmed internal heater can be used at three heating levels thus enabling sensor operation in demanding environments.
-The four-pin dual-flat-no-leads package is suitable for surface mount technology (SMT) processing and comprises an optional onpackage patented PTFE [1] membrane or a removable protective cover.
-Sensor specific calibration certificates according to ISO17025, identifiable through unique serial number, are available.
+The four-pin dual-flat-no-leads package is suitable for surface mount technology (SMT) processing and comprises an optional on-package patented PTFE [1] membrane or a removable protective cover.
+Sensor-specific calibration certificates according to ISO17025, identifiable through unique serial numbers, are available.

-The Library masters SHT4x is the full function driver of the SHT4x sensors series (sht41, sht40 and sht45).
-The driver is writte C language with Code Blocks, It provides the functions to read the sensor.
+The Library masters SHT4x is the full-function driver of the SHT4x sensors series (sht41, sht40, and sht45).
+The driver is written in C language with Code Blocks, It provides the functions to read the sensor.

-### Table of Cnntents
+### Table of Contents

   - [Install](#Install)
   - [Examples](#Examples)